-American Airlines cuts fourth-quarter estimate for revenue metric
+American Airlines shares fall on dour fourth-quarter outlook, weighs on sector

-(Reuters) - American Airlines Group Inc (AAL.O) on Thursday cut its estimate for a closely watched revenue metric for the fourth quarter, raising concerns that travel demand in the U.S. may be taking a hit from slowing global growth and trade tensions.
+(Reuters) - American Airlines Group Inc (AAL.O) shares fell as much as 11 percent on Thursday after the biggest U.S. carrier cut its estimate for a closely watched measure of performance, raising concerns that slowing global growth may be weakening travel demand.

-Shares of the No. 1 airline fell 7 percent to $31 in trading before the bell.
+The losses in American’s shares also weighed on the broader airline sector.
+Delta Air Lines Inc (DAL.N) fell 3.4 percent, United Continental Holdings Inc UAL.N 2.1 percent and Southwest Airlines Co (LUV.N) 2.6 percent.

-The announcement comes a week after smaller rival Delta Air Lines Inc (DAL.N) also cut its quarterly unit revenue estimate due to lower-than-expected improvement in last-minute fares booked by travelers.
+American’s announcement comes a week after rival Delta Air Lines Inc (DAL.N) cut its quarterly unit revenue estimate due to lower-than-expected improvement in fares booked last minute.

+“The U.S. airlines are set to contend with easing unit revenue trends due to decelerating economic growth, lower fuel, and foreign exchange pressures,” Morgan Stanley analyst Rajeev Lalwani wrote in a note earlier this week.

-American said it now expects unit revenue, which compares sales to flight capacity, to increase about 1.5 percent in the quarter, compared with its earlier estimate of 1.5 percent to 3.5 percent rise. (bit.ly/2D1GRZi)
+The company said it now expects unit revenue, which compares sales to flight capacity, to increase about 1.5 percent in the quarter, compared with its earlier estimate of 1.5 percent to 3.5 percent rise. (bit.ly/2D1GRZi)

 Analysts were expecting earnings of $4.62 per share, according to IBES data from Refinitiv.